 While we do a number of lab tests in-house, those that have to be sent to an outside reference lab generally take longer.
 Certain tests, such as HPV typing from a pap smear, can take up to 3 weeks for results to be ready.
 We notify you when we have the results of all your lab tests, and your provider has reviewed and signed off on them.

-If you have normal lab results that come back quickly and other labs that are taking longer, we will wait until all results are back before contacting you.
+If you have normal lab results that come back quickly and other labs that take longer, we will wait until all results are back before contacting you.
 Your provider needs to see all of the results before determining your plan of care.

 Things can happen, so if you have not received any communication from us within 4 weeks, by all means send us a message through the portal or give us a call.
 If you have been advised that your results require timely follow-up and you have not heard from us, please call.

 Referrals to another provider can take time depending on the type of referral and where you are being referred.
 Due to the high volume of outside referrals, it may take up to a week or two to hear from our referral coordinator, unless it is of an urgent nature.
 She will assess your referral need based on the information from your provider, contact the appropriate outside provider, and fax any pertinent records for your appointment.
 You will either hear from our referral coordinator, or from the provider's office that will be seeing you.